 All parts of the dandelion plant are fully edible in the cooked or raw version.
 Moreover, they belong to one of the most nutritious plants and can be compared to superfoods.
 In this study, scientists studied more than 1000 foods and gave each of them a nutritional score.
-Dandelions ranked #16 on the list of the top 100 most nutritious foods, leaving spinach, sweet potatoes, ginger, carrot, rhubarb, and others behind.
+Dandelions greens ranked #23 on the list of the top 100 most nutritious foods, leaving spinach, sweet potatoes, ginger, carrot, rhubarb, and others behind.

 If you like to eat wild edibles in your dessert try these delicious and healthy pancakes with red clover petals and banana.

 Dandelion fritter recipe

 Considering their sweet taste dandelions go nicely with a sweet coating. accompanied with whipped cream they can make a tasty dessert that will surprise your family or friends.
 If you wish to make their salty version don’t forget to accompany them with white yogurt and mint dip.